cmatomic/RecipesAppimage/MicrosoftEdgeAppImage/README.md

 ### Unofficial AppImage Microsoft Edge for GNU/Linux

-ApImage can only be generated on ubutuntu xennial
+ApImage can only be generated on ubutuntu xenial

 * ### Microsoft Edge Dev
 ```